 Publications and Other Research Outputs

-Nuttall, L (in press) Cognitive Grammar and Mind Style: Language and Worldview in Speculative Fiction.
+Nuttall, L (2018) Cognitive Grammar and Mind Style: Language and Worldview in Speculative Fiction.
 Amsterdam: John Benjamins.

 Nuttall, L (2015) ‘Attributing minds to vampires in Richard Matheson's I Am Legend’ Language and Literature , 24 (1), pp. 23-39.
 ISSN 0963-9470